Vue vs React – Pick the Ideal One for Your Project

 Vue vs React: Which One Should You Use?

 If we look at the usage scenarios, choosing Vue or React is comparatively easy.
 Both JavaScript frameworks are pretty awesome.
-The best course of action in this situation is to identify your use case and describe it in terms of the specifics of these platforms if you want to select a clear winner.
-Determining your use and details within the specific frontend platforms is the best course of action if you want to select a clear winner in this situation.
+In this situation, the best course of action is to identify your use case.
+Then, describe it in terms of the specifics of these platforms.
+If you want to select a clear winner.
+To select a clear winner, determine how you will use specific frontend platforms.
+Decide on the details for each platform.

 Choose Vue if: